 Worcester Academy Performing Arts Camp interweaves theatre, music and art in a performing arts program for boys and girls ages 7 to 14.
 Each two-week session concludes with performances of original musical plays, the focal point of our arts classes.
 Our revolving repertoire of 15 shows allows us to present different plays each session.
-Campers develop skills in major elements of musical theater: acting, movement, singing, instrumental music and scenery/props.
-Each session is limited to 45 campers, divided by age into three groups.
-Expert faculty work with counselors to address the individual needs of our campers.
+With about 14 in a group, campers receive ample attention from expert faculty aided by counselors, developing skills in major elements of musical theater: acting, movement, singing, instrumental music, and scenery/props.
 All campers are involved in two plays, in one as an actor/ singer/scenic artist, and in a second as an instrumentalist in the pit band.
 Our approach gives campers experience in all aspects of the productions, letting them develop their strengths and explore new directions.

 About the Director

-Donald Irving has taught at Worcester Academy since 1985.
+Donald Irving has taught at Worcester Academy since 1985 and is Chair of the Visual and Performing Arts Department.
 As director of the upper school choral program he guides students in chorus, advanced chorus, and our select ensemble, the Academy Singers, maintaining close contact through classes, rehearsals, and individual lessons.
-He is the music director of Worcester Academy’s annual musical and has written many of the musicals performed at WASA each summer.
+He is the music director of Worcester Academy’s annual musical and has written many of the musicals performed each summer.

 About the Faculty